 How to qualify for home buying help in Florida

-You’ll need a credit score of 640 or higher to be in line for help from the Florida Housing Finance Corporation.
+You’ll need a credit score of 640 or higher to qualify for assistance from the Florida Housing Finance Corporation.

-In addition, your home purchase price and your income must be below caps set for each county.
+In addition, your home purchase price and your income must be below the limits set for each county.

-How can you know tell if yours are below?
+How can you tell if yours are below?
 Well, there’s a simple tool on the FHFC website.
-Tell it the number of people in your household and the county in which you wish to purchase, and it will tell you what the caps are.
+Tell it the number of people in your household and the county in which you wish to purchase, and it will tell you what the limits are.

 The FHFC seems to be the only statewide organization offering help to first-time home buyers in Florida.
 But we provide links below to others that operate on a city or county level.

-Be sure to check out all the assistance program for which you might be eligible.
+Be sure to review the benefits and requirements for the assistance programs for which you might be eligible.
 And pick the one that meets your needs best.

 Florida first-time home buyer grants

-FHFC offers a range of loans and grants that can help first–time home buyers in Florida meet their down payment requirement.
+Florida Housing offers a range of loans and grants that can help first-time home buyers in Florida meet their down payment requirements.

 Eligibility for these programs is based on your FICO score (you’ll need 640 or higher) as well as local income limits and purchase price limits.